Metamor223/JavaCalc/README.md

 # About current version
 In current version you cant use databases, just calc what you need
 Here you can use "plus", "minus", "division", "multiplication"
-Tag "/get-all-calculations" doesn`t work right now
-A tests are will be soon
+Tag "/get-all-calculations" will show you all calculation operations in your database A tests are will be soon